 - While they are students under age 25 and the disorder has been continuous since it began.
 (If this is the case the disabled dependent is eligible to remain on their parents’ coverage indefinitely.)

-Updating and Waiving Coverage
+Updating and waiving coverage

 Can a dependent be insured under the benefits plans of both parents?